Alinamoo/IntroToGit/README.md

 # Intro to Git

+*For those of you who like videos, follow this guide with me here!* https://www.youtube.com/watch?v=18gA0PB6mBw&t=369s

 Git is a popular version control system which allows for tracking file changes and is a great tool for source code management and collaboration.

 # Git vs GitHub?